Fronikuniu/HeroApi/README.md

 # About the project

 Hello, this is my first project in React.js framework.
-This application is used search and check information about heroes.
+This application is used for searching and checking information about heroes.

 The project is split into function components and have one component as a class component.
-In the project i used basics React Hooks such as `useState` and `useEffect`, i used too `useParams`.
+In the project I used basic React Hooks such as `useState` and `useEffect`, i used too `useParams`.

 ## Demo: